metacpan/metacpan-cpan-extracted/distros/C/CGI-Info/README.md

 Furthermore, to aid script debugging, CGI::Info attempts to do sensible things when you're not running the program in a CGI environment.

+CGI::Info also provides a simple web application firewall.
+Whilst you shouldn't rely on it alone to provide security to your website, it is another layer and every little helps.

     use CGI::Info;
     my $info = CGI::Info->new();